untitled

 Ralph Nawrot was a warehouse supervisor who sued his employer for allegedly wrongfully terminating him due to the effects that his diabetic condition had on his job performance.
 Bestway's defense was a series of alleged inappropriate actions committed by Nawrot over a period of several years.
 Those "inappropriate actions" included three interactions with a Jehovah's Witness co-worker named Bertha Dandridge.
 Bertha Dandridge reported such to Nawrot's supervisor, who documented such in Nawrot's employee file.

 FEATHERSTONE v.
-UNITED PARCEL SERVICE was a 1994/5 federal lawsuit filed in Maryland by an African-American Jehovah's Witness named Lurenda Featherstone (now a famous musician).
+UNITED PARCEL SERVICE was a 1993-95 Maryland federal USDC court case which involved an African-American Jehovah's Witness named Lurenda Featherstone (now a famous musician).
 Featherstone sued UPS in a Title VII action alleging racial discrimination, religious discrimination, and retaliation.
-The lawsuit was summarily dismissed by the USDC, which was affirmed on appeal.
+The lawsuit was summarily dismissed by the USDC.
+The dismissal was affirmed by the USCA.

 TORRES v.
 CITY OF PORTLAND was a 2007 Oregon Public Employment Relations Board Arbitration which involved a Jehovah's Witness named Jan Lazarcik, who was a co-worker of Gilbert Torres.
 Gilbert Torres and Jan Lazarcik were both employed by the City of Portland, and both worked at the Columbia Boulevard Wastewater Treatment Plant.
 Torres had been employed by the City of Portland since 1991.
 The record does not indicate how long Lazarcik had been employed, but the record does refer to Lazarcik as being as "immigrant" who spoke with "a noticeable accent".
 Jan Lazarcik is a devout Jehovah's Witness, who had attempted to recruit Torres on previous occasions.
 Torres had rejected Lazarcik's attempts to recruit him into the WatchTower religion.